Sushi Chef

 Hi there! the first sushi restaraunt i went to served some rolls with crispy rice on the outside(not tempura roll)-Its what made me fall in love with sushi-have you ever heard of this?
 Ive never been able to fin it at any other restaraunt. :(

-Asked by Sarah about 5 years ago
+Asked by Sarah over 5 years ago

 Is there actually any benefit to using chopsticks?
 I get it.
 Sushi's Japanese.
 They use chopsticks there.
 Always seemed weird that we'd be stuck with a dumb eating utensil just because we like their food item.